Investigations involving Victor Ponta: Criminal investigation against Victor Ponta

-Former prime minister Victor Ponta, former deputy Dan Șova and Laurentiu Ciurel, former general manager of Complex Energetic Rovinari, were acquitted.
+Former prime minister Victor Ponta, former deputy Dan Șova, and Laurențiu Ciurel, former general manager of Complex Energetic Rovinari, were acquitted.

-According to a press release from the National Anticorruption Directorate (DNA), Victor Ponta is accused of forgery under private signature (17 offenses), complicity in tax evasion through repeated and money laundering.
-Likewise, DNA asked notice for beginning criminal prosecution of Prime Minister for conflict of interest, in the case of Dan Șova's promotion in the Government.
-Thus, Victor Ponta becomes the first sitting Prime Minister of Romania to be prosecuted for corruption.
+According to a press release from the National Anticorruption Directorate (DNA), Victor Ponta was accused of forgery under private signature (17 offenses) and complicity in tax evasion through repeated and money laundering.
+Likewise, DNA asked notice for beginning criminal prosecution of prime minister for conflict of interest, in the case of Dan Șova's promotion in the Government.
+Thus, Victor Ponta becomes the first sitting prime minister of Romania to be prosecuted for corruption.

 DNA accuses Victor Ponta that between October 2007 and December 2008 received 181,439 lei from the law firm of Dan Șova, under an agreement of collaboration.
 To justify the money, Victor Ponta would be drawn up 17 fictitious invoices, because in reality Ponta wouldn't have provided any work for the law firm of Dan Șova.
 As a result of tax audits, Ponta would be made 16 false documents to justify his juridical work at the law firm.
 The documents would be made using the "copy-paste" method, according to DNA prosecutors.
 Of this money, Ponta has bought two luxury apartments in a residential complex in Bucharest.
 Apart from the money received from the law firm, Ponta has also benefited from a Mitsubishi Lancer Evolution X, free of charge, from the law firm of Șova.
 The firm paid the advance and rates of 6,000 lei per month for the car used by Ponta, in total about 80,000 lei.
 Subsequently, from the position of Prime Minister of Romania, Ponta promoted Dan Șova in the Government, for which DNA accuses the premier of conflict of interest, given that previously he had received money and a car from Șova.

 On 5 June, DNA asked the Chamber of Deputies to approve premier's prosecution for conflict of interest, but the request was rejected by deputies, on 9 June.
 Lawmakers voted 231 against and 120 in favor of repealing Ponta's immunity.